 In October 2008 I returned to music and performing after nearly a 30-year break.
 From then until October 2009, I played in open mics and open jam sessions three to five times per week, including in every country of the Formula One season.
 Over that year I played in open mics and open jam sessions in 17 countries, nearly 30 cities and on all continents except Africa (where I did actually once live and play).

 I kept a journal of the musical adventure, which I am turning into a musical memoir, travelogue and sociological look at the worldwide phenomenon of the open mic and open jam session, titled: “Out of a Jam.”

-During that time I also began to land a few small gigs – including in Paris, London, Toronto and Budapest – and I am now continuing to develop my repertoire of both cover and original songs while continuing to play in open mics and gigs.
-Oh, and I plan to continue playing in open mics and other venues as I travel around the world each year for my work as a journalist.
+During that time I also began to land a few small gigs – including in Paris, London, Toronto and Budapest – and I am now continuing to develop my repertoire of both cover and original songs while continuing to play in open mics and gigs, having never stopped playing as I traveled to all of the F1 events from 2009 to the end of 2016 around the world each year for my work as a journalist.

 In 2016 I released my first CD, of 10 songs, also called “Out of a Jam.”

 I am also working on a film about open mics around the world, also to be called, “Out of a Jam.”

 Among my other passions are chess, wining and dining…and unicycling to burn it all off.